-I/We\
+I/We of

+(address)

+being a shareholder(s) of the above-named Company, hereby appoint:

+(proxy name)

+of (address)

+or failing him, (alternate proxy)

+of (address)

-(address) being a shareholder(s) of the above-named Company, hereby appoint: (pro oxy name) of (address) or fail ing him, (alterna ite proxy) of (address) and a any to be held at 3.00 p.m. on Thursday, September 15, 2022, in a any adjournment thereof.
-I indicate by inserting a tick in the appropriate square how you wish to so otherwise instructed, the proxy will vote or abstain from voting, at he your votes to be cast.
-No Resolution Details FOR AGAINST 1 Resolution No. 1: "That the Directors' Report, the Auditor's Report and the Statements of Account of the Company for the year ended December 31, 2021 be approved." $\bigcirc$ $\circ$ 2 Resolution No. 2a: "That retiring Director Hugh Allen be and is hereby re-elected a Director of the Company."
-Resolution No. 2b: "That retiring Director Tracy-Ann Spence be and is hereby re-elected a Director of the Company." $\bigcirc$ $\bigcirc$ 3 Resolution No. 3: "That the amount of \$1,945,000 included in the Audited Accounts of the Company for the year ended
+as my/our proxy to vote for me/us on my/our behalf at the 2022 Annual General Meeting of the Company to be held at 3.00 p.m. on Thursday, September 15, 2022, in a fully electronic format and at any adjournment thereof.

+Please indicate by inserting a tick in the appropriate square how you wish your votes to be cast.
+Unless otherwise instructed, the proxy will vote or abstain from voting, at his/her discretion.

+No Resolution Details FOR AGAINST 1 Resolution No. 1: "That the Directors' Report, the Auditor's Report and the Statements of Account of the Company for the year ended December 31, 2021 be approved." \bigcirc \bigcirc 2 Resolution No. 2a: "That retiring Director Hugh Allen be and is hereby re-elected a Director of the Company." \bigcirc \bigcirc Resolution No. 2b: "That retiring Director Tracy-Ann Spence be and is hereby re-elected a Director of the Company." \bigcirc \bigcirc 3 Resolution No. 3: "That the amount of \$1,945,000 included in the Audited Accounts of the Company for the year ended December 31, 2021 as fees for their services as Directors be and is hereby approved." \bigcirc \bigcirc